 If you’re fat, or tall, or both, you’re going to face some interesting challenges while traveling in Southeast Asia, but don’t let that deter you.
-The inconveniences are minor compared to the rewards of traveling in this region.
+The inconveniences of traveling plus size are minor compared to the rewards of adventuring through this region.
 However, there are some things you should be aware of.

 Then there’s the airplane.
 If you need the seatbelt extender, ask for it with confidence and show no shame.
 So you’re big.
 Don’t apologize, just be who you are.
 But do be polite and try not to squish the skinny person sitting next to you.